Exchange Ramat Gan: Proposed Skyscrapers

-By early 2014, the plans for the site had shifted to two separate towers: an all-residential building to be developed by Azorim and an office building to be developed separately by the private investors.
-Azorim announced that the all-residential skyscraper would have a height of 265 m, which still would have been the tallest building in Israel, with a total of 65 stories and 338 residential units as well as a lounge that is accessible to all of the building's residents.
+By early 2014, plans for the site had shifted to two separate towers: an all-residential building to be developed by Azorim, and an office building to be developed separately by the private investors.
+Azorim announced that the all-residential skyscraper would have a height of 265 m, which would still make it the tallest in building Israel at the time, with a total of 65 stories and 338 residential units as well as a lounge that is accessible to all of the building's residents.
 On the top floor, the architect said that there were plans for a viewing room with a cafe.
 Construction was expected to begin sometime in 2014 and be completed by 2017.